www10177/claude-code-schedule/README.md

 # Claude Code Schedule

-Schedule Claude Code to run at a specific time.
+Schedule Claude Code to run overnight so your rate limits refresh before work.

+## Why Use This?

+Run this tool before going to bed to ensure Claude Code gets used overnight.
+This refreshes your rate limits so you start each workday with a clean slate.
+Perfect for developers who want to maximize their Claude Code usage.

 ## Installation